invertase/react-native-firebase/docs/firestore/usage/index.md

   });
 ```

-To remove a value from the array (if it exists):
+To remove a value from the array (if the value exists):

 ```js
 firestore()